Waboodoo/HTTP-Shortcuts/docs/index.md

   - read and write files
   - trigger other shortcuts to chain multiple HTTP requests
   - interact with other devices and services by sending TCP or UDP packets, MQTT messages or using Wake-on-LAN
+- Support for non-HTTP use-cases:
+  - [Browser Shortcuts](shortcuts.md#browser-shortcut) allow opening a URL in a browser
+  - [MQTT Shortcuts](shortcuts.md#mqtt-shortcut) allow sending MQTT messages
+  - [Wake-on-LAN Shortcuts](shortcuts.md#wake-on-lan) allow waking up a device on the network
+  - [Scripting Shortcuts](shortcuts.md#scripting-shortcut) allow defining custom logic using JavaScript code
-- Keep everything organized by categorizing into different tabs and grouping into sections
+- Keep everything organized by categorizing into different [tabs and grouping into sections](categories.md)
 - Import & Export in JSON or cURL format
 - 3rd party integration (e.g. Tasker, Wireguard)
 - Configure it from your browser using the [Web Editor](https://http-shortcuts.rmy.ch/editor)